CoderSales/robotCanRevInterface/README.md

 </head>
 <body>

-<h2>Border Around Image</h2>
+<h2>Forward and Reverse in Pulse Width Modulation</h2>
-<p>Use the border property to add a border to an image:</p>
+<p>Figure 1 shows microsecond pulses needed for full forward and full reverse.
+From this lower speeds can be extrapolated on a pro rata bassis.</p>

 <figure>
   <img src="/roboticsPMWForwardBackwardParameters.jpg" alt="Image of Motor Driver showing microsecond Pulses for Full Forward and Full Reverse" style="width:80%">
-  <figcaption>Fig.1 - Image of Motor Driver showing microsecond Pulses for Full Forward and Full Reverse</figcaption>
+  <figcaption>**Figure 1** - Image of Motor Driver showing microsecond Pulses for Full Forward and Full Reverse</figcaption>
 </figure>

 </body>